 Ruby Mountain IHC Crew Picture Archives 2001-Present

 Interested applicants should apply by clicking on this link: Applying for Jobs with BLM Nevada Fire and Aviation.
 Interested applicants should expect vacancies to be listed on USAJOBS near mid-November.
 The hiring lists should be closed around mid-December and interviews will begin shortly thereafter.
-Individuals interested in a position or needing further assistance should call 775-753-0205 (Hiring phone).
+Individuals interested in a position or needing further assistance should call the Superintendent or Assistant (phone numbers below).

 We encourage those needing further information on the crew and application process to begin establishing contact with the Superintendent or Assistant during the fall months and emails are always welcome (see below for more contact information).

 There may be opportunity for current agency employees and/or agency sponsored AD employees to detail as crewmembers for 2-3 week periods.
 Individuals who are not current or sponsored employees will not be considered for details.
 All details will be based on the current needs of the crew and number of available slots.
 Individuals who detail to the Ruby Mountain IHC will be expected to show up in outstanding physical and mental condition for the rigors associated with many of our work assignments.

 To express interest in a crewmember detail you MUST have your current supervisor’s approval and fill out the RMHS Crewmember Detail Application.
 Information on sending the applications back to the IHC is included at the top of the “RMHS Crewmember Detail Application”.
 Please direct any questions to Craig Cunningham using the information listed below.

 For information about the City of Elko and Elko County visit these links: